-The Research Ethics Concentration within the Master’s degree in Bioethics and Medical Humanities is designed to prepare specialists to pursue research ethics-related work or empirical investigations.
+The Research Ethics Concentration within the MA in Bioethics and Medical Humanities is designed to prepare students to pursue research ethics-related work or empirical investigations.

-The Research Ethics Concentration provides graduates in bioethics and medical humanities with knowledge of the complex issues and challenges associated with studies, including research regulations and oversight, applications of the process of informed consent in diverse research settings, and professional misconduct in the context of research and the opportunity for graduates to be part of a new generation of leaders who will bring a broader perspective to critical analysis of important questions surrounding the implementation of scientific research.
+The Research Ethics Concentration provides graduates with the knowledge of complex issues and challenges associated with studies.
+Including, research regulations and oversight, applications of the process of informed consent in diverse research settings, and professional misconduct in the context of research.
+Graduates have the opportunity to be part of a new generation of leaders who will bring a broader perspective to critical analysis of important questions surrounding the implementation of scientific research.

-The two semester, 30-credit program combines foundational coursework with research focused electives to enable students to focus their intellectual energies on issues of most interest to them.
+The two semester, 30-credit program combines foundational coursework with research focused electives geared towards the interest of each student.

-Research Ethics Practicum provides students the opportunity to be embedded within a research group either at CWRU or area institutions conducting work such as:
+This concentration also includes a Research Ethics Practicum.
+The practicum experience provides students the opportunity to be embedded within a research group either at CWRU or area institutions.
+Practicum experience may include:

-- Work alongside administrators in the university’s Institutional Review Board (IRB) office, reviewing proposed human subject research protocols;
+- Working alongside administrators in the university’s Institutional Review Board (IRB) office, to review proposed human subject research protocols

-- Recommend revisions to informed consent templates for a hospital’s IRB to make them easier to understand; or
+- Recommending revisions to informed consent templates for a hospital’s IRB

-- Collaborate with a faculty member to write an original paper for publication regarding a research policy issue.
+- Collaborating with a faculty member to write an original paper for publication regarding a research policy issue.